jamesonwilliams/offline-first-demo/README.md

 #### Update Endpoint

-See notes below about howto run the web server locally.
-Be sure to update the Android app's `strings.xml` to point to your local webserver:
+See the notes below about how to run the web server locally.
+Be sure to update the Android app's `strings.xml` to point to your local web server:
 ```xml
 <resources>
     <string name="gql_base_url">http://YOUR_LOCAL_IP:8080/graphql</string>